Fuseteam/docs.ubports.com/README.md

 ### Contribution guidelines

 You can find ways to contribute [here](https://docs.ubports.com/en/latest/contribute/documentation.html).
-Please follow all of the guidelines on that page, else your contribution will not be accepted.
+Please follow all of the guidelines on that page.

 ### Build instructions